raygun101/MarkupKit/README.md

     + (UITableViewCell *)value2TableViewCell;
     + (UITableViewCell *)subtitleTableViewCell;

-For example, the following markup declares an instance of `LMTableView` that contains three "subtitle"-style `UITableViewCell` instances:
+For example, the following markup declares an instance of `LMTableView` that contains three subtitle-style `UITableViewCell` instances:

     <LMTableView style="plainTableView">
         <UITableViewCell style="subtitleTableViewCell" textLabel.text="Row 1" detailTextLabel.text="This is the first row."/>